Off Your Mental Game? You Could Be Mildly Dehydrated

 "When the women were dehydrated they had about 12 percent more total errors" in the game, says Stachenfeld.

 She repeated the tests after the women drank sufficient water, and their performance improved.
-"We were able to improve executive function back to normal — in other words-- back to the baseline day — when they rehydrated," the scientist says.
+"We were able to improve executive function back to normal — in other words, back to the baseline day — when they rehydrated," the scientist says.

-Dehydration didn't hamper performance on all the tests; the women's reaction time, for example was not impeded.
+Dehydration didn't hamper performance on all the tests; the women's reaction time, for example, was not impeded.
 The decline was seen during the complicated tasks.

 Though the study was small, and funded by PepsiCo, which sells bottled water, Stachenfeld designed the methods and completed the analysis independently.
 And other scientists say her findings fit with a growing body of independent evidence that points to similar conclusions.